tendermint/go-amino/README.md

 **Maps**: Maps are not supported because for most languages, key orders are nondeterministic.
 If you need to encode/decode maps of arbitrary key-value pairs, encode an array of {key,value} structs instead.

-**Floating points**: Floating point number types are not supported because [of reasons](http://gafferongames.com/networking-for-game-programmers/floating-point-determinism/).
+**Floating points**: Floating point number types are discouraged because [of reasons](http://gafferongames.com/networking-for-game-programmers/floating-point-determinism/).
+If you need to use them, use the field tag `wire:"unsafe"`.

 **Enums**: Enum types are not supported in all languages, and they're simple enough to model as integers anyways.